 From 2017 to 2019, I have worked in the Netherlands, both in Academia, as part-time lecturer at the Faculty of Social and Behavioural Sciences of Leiden University, and as psychologist-psychotherapist in private practice.

 In May 2020 I have started my practice as psychologist-psychotherapist in Trento (Italy).
-After many years, the same feeling of fascination, which guided me in the choice of my studies, feeds my therapeutic work, making me curious and genuinely interested in the story of my clients.
+After many years, the same fascination, which guided me in the choice of my studies, feeds my therapeutic work, making me curious and genuinely interested in the history of my clients.

 I am a member of the Italian professional association for psychology and psychotherapy (Ordine degli Psicologi della Provincia di Trento, n.
-01090) and of the European Association for Gestalt Therapy (EAGT).
+01090).

 HOBBIES AND PASSIONS